PALS Registration Form

 PALS Instructor course

 The PALS Instructor course is intended for anyone interested in teaching the PALS curriculum to other health care professionals.
 Applicants must have a current PALS Provider certification card and a current BLS/CPR certification card at the time of registration.
+Courses are offered on an as needed basis.

 American Heart Association